Semianalytic Calculation of Gravitational Wave Spectrum Nonlinearly Induced from Primordial Curvature Perturbations

 \subsection{Equations of motion}

-The equation of motion for the tensor mode $h_{\bf k}(\eta)$ can be derived straightforwardly from the tensor part of Einstein equation.
-In the second order equation, squares of first order quantities also appear.
-The first order perturbations of the energy-momentum tensor can be related to the derivative of the gravitational potential $\Phi$ via the first order Einstein equation.
+The equation of motion for the tensor mode $h_{\bf k}(\eta)$ can be derived straightforwardly from the tensor part of the Einstein equation.
+In the second-order equation, squares of first-order quantities also appear.
+The first-order perturbations of the energy-momentum tensor can be related to the derivative of the gravitational potential $\Phi$ via the first-order Einstein equation.
 Thus, one obtains the tensor equation of motion sourced by the scalar perturbations $\Phi$,